 The usual and most preferred business areas of these NBFCs are leasing and finance, deposits, commercial and industrial loans and advances, insurance business, hire-purchasing, investment funds, instruments of the capital and money markets, chit business, and many other similar activities.
 Since December 2006, there exist three broad categories of NBFCs in India --- Asset Finance Companies (AFCs), Loan Companies (LCs), and Investment Companies (ICs).

-- The applicant company must be perfectly registered as per the rules, regulations, and provisions given in the new Companies Act of 2013 or the earlier companies act of India.
+- The applicant company must be perfectly registered as per the rules, regulations, and provisions given in the new Companies Act of 2013 or the earlier Companies Act, 1956.

 - NBFCs are not authorized by the law to accept demand deposits (which are liable to be demanded suddenly at any future point of time) from public depositors or investors.

 - NBFCs are now empowered to issue cheques to their customers for payment or settlement purposes.

 - The securing facility of the Deposit Insurance and Credit Guarantee Corporation (DICGC) is not available to the depositors of NBFCs; and therefore, RBI does not guarantee fair and punctual repayment of the deposits by these companies.